+Ingesting coconut oil not only helps nourish your dog’s skin and coat, but may also aid digestion, reduce joint inflammation, and boost the immune system.
 Just be sure your dog doesn’t swallow more than a spoonful amount during brushing, as too much oil can cause an upset tummy.

 Instead of making a special trip to the pet store to buy dog-safe toothpaste, you might already have coconut oil in your kitchen pantry.
-Coconut oil is inexpensive and has many uses beyond brushing your dog’s teeth, so it’s always a good idea to keep a jar handy.
+This oil is inexpensive and has many uses beyond brushing your dog’s teeth, so it’s always a good idea to keep a jar handy.

 Most dogs love the taste of coconut oil, so teeth brushing becomes less of a chore for both you and your dog.
-Yup, simple as that.

-However, if you’re looking to add some more benefits to your dog’s toothpaste, or if your dog is resistant to allowing you to brush his teeth with plain coconut oil, the following recipes are a fun way to make your own dog toothpaste at home.
+However, if you’re looking to add some more benefits to your dog’s toothpaste, or if your dog is resistant to allowing you to brush their teeth with plain coconut oil, the following recipes are a fun way to make your own dog toothpaste at home.

-1. Simple Toothpaste
+1. Simple toothpaste

 Combine coconut oil with baking soda for extra cleansing properties for your dog’s mouth.
 Baking soda has the added benefit of whitening teeth, removing stains, and adding a grainier, more paste-like texture to the coconut oil.

 Combine half a cup of melted coconut oil, a tablespoon of liquid broth, one and a half tablespoons of baking soda, a pinch of cinnamon, and a pinch of salt.
-Mix ingredients together well and store in an airtight container.
-You can adjust ingredients as needed for the right texture.
+Mix ingredients together well and store in the fridge in a sealed container.

-- Use a toothbrush designed for dogs and make sure it’s size-appropriate for your dog’s mouth (a brush too large can be painful and less effective).
+- Use a toothbrush designed for dogs, and make sure it’s size-appropriate for your dog’s mouth (a brush too large can be painful and less effective).

 - Trouble chewing or refusal to eat